antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity_student_version.md

 ##### Expression of key genes
 * The button below brings you to the form in which you can submit your answers for section 1.2.

-<button class="button course googleform" onclick="window.open('https://docs.google.com/forms/d/e/1FAIpQLSfo7ZeKEaVRflzEmXkFZsErDShYHs8PaZO1tBmVrnLeyobkyg/viewform?usp=sf_link','_blank');" type="button">Open the form for section 1.2</button>
+<button class="course googleform" onclick="window.open('https://docs.google.com/forms/d/e/1FAIpQLSfo7ZeKEaVRflzEmXkFZsErDShYHs8PaZO1tBmVrnLeyobkyg/viewform?usp=sf_link','_blank');" type="button">Open the form for section 1.2</button>
 <br>
 <br>